kapilkale/personal-site---blog/jekyll/_posts/2013-6-26-technology-education.markdown

 As a result, you wind up with guys like Bloomberg who are never going to write a line of production javascript in their life, but are making a public commitment to doing it anyway because they want to be tech literate.

 The interactive online courses are good for a few things.
+They're great for the third group: the dabblers.
 They get someone up and running with the basics of programming without having to set up a dev environment.
 The social aspects of the courses help people keep moving forward through the classes.
 And they give the dabblers a taste of what real coding professionals do.
 But they fall short for the second group.

 ### Notes